 Christmas 2005 saw me back in hospital with another big infection, resulting in the surgeons having to remove the titanium plate.
 The Drs preparing me are getting quite blase about me now, wheeling me straight into theatre and dumping me on the slab before knocking me out.
 So I can now claim to have been awake on a brain surgery operating table.(scary).
 It is understood that the plate will not be replaced.
 In any case I don't want it back and am happy to live with a "hole in my head"

+I was considering re-writing this story, but then it has been written as it happened although a bit messy, I don't think I could do it any better and with the same feeling.
 An interesting note, I was up and about 20 hours after the operation and my nurse took my PJ's away to keep me in bed!
 "Mr Smithdale", she said; "We dont have people walking around in the High Dependancy Unit!"
 I complained to the Dr and he said "Walk around, they will soon give them back" - I was also allowed to go home for a few hours after four days, returning in the evenings.
 Unconfirmed diagnoses of latest blood test and CT Scan indicate the infection has been cleared.

 Update: October 2009

 20 years later, I look back at what has happened in my life and feel very lucky to have survived everthing.
 Needless to say it has left me somewhat devastated.

 October 30 2009 a momentous occasion as I reach my 75th birthday, daily I fill myself with pills and potions, occasionally a scary incident comes along like renal colic and some violent attacks of neuralgia in the head, the aftermath of the surgery has left me with considerable scarring of the frontal lobes of the brain.